laravel/docs/billing.md

     $user->subscription('default')->syncTaxRates();

-This will also sync any multiplan subscription item tax rates.
-If your application is offering multiplan subscriptions, you should ensure that your billable model implements the `planTaxRates` method [discussed above](#subscription-taxes).
+This will also sync any multiprice subscription item tax rates.
+If your application is offering multiprice subscriptions, you should ensure that your billable model implements the `priceTaxRates` method [discussed above](#subscription-taxes).

 <a name="tax-exemption"></a>
 #### Tax Exemption